 How to Pick the Right Option for You

 Alternatively, ink cards are another way of getting fingerprinted.
 When using ink cards, the requesting agency should provide either the ink card(s) or the triplicate Live Scan Request form (or three copies) to each applicant.
 Fingerprinting Express offers quick and accurate fingerprinting quotes when using this method, so be sure to call them at (800) 710-1934 if this is your preferred option.
-They also match competitors’ pricing for the same service, so make sure you shop around!
+They also match competitors’ pricing for the same service, so shop around!